Exabyte-io/documentation/docs/software/overview.md

 #### [Virtual Environment]()

-Here is an example quick setup for a python virtual environment with pymatgen [[2]](#links), a widely used package for materials analysis.
+Here is an example quick setup for a python virtual environment with pymatgen [[2]](#links), a widely used package for materials analysis:

 ```bash
 mkdir pymatgen project